Introduction to 100 Days to Walk with the Spirit

 Quotes excerpted from The Holy Spirit ©2006 R. A. Torrey Used by permission of Ambassador International.
 May not be further reproduced.
 All rights reserved.

 Excerpts from Man: The Dwelling Place of God, copyright ©1997, by A.W.
-Tozer are used with permission from the publisher.
+Tozer are used by permission of the publisher.
 The foregoing book was first published in the United States by Moody Publishers.

 Excerpt from The Counselor: Straight Talk About the Holy Spirit, copyright ©1993, by A.W.
-Tozer is used with permission from the publisher Moody Publishers,]
+Tozer is used by permission of the publisher Moody Publishers.

 Quotes excerpted from The New Covenant Ministry of the Holy Spirit ©2013 Larry D. Pettegrew.
 Used by permission of Kress Biblical Resources.
 May not be further reproduced.
 All rights reserved.